Rushikeshlawand/My_Notes/README.md

-This is the Notes Repo
+This file contain the notes